-High Hamstring Tendonopathy (also known as High Hamstring Tendinopathy) is a condition that affects runners.
+High Hamstring Tendonopathy (also known as HHT) is a condition that affects runners.
 It is most often seen among long distance runners that like to incorporate speed training and hill repeats.

 What is High Hamstring Tendonopathy?